-"The definitive historical study of the background in Soviet policy of the decision to authorize the Korean attack has yet to be made, and this is not the place to make it.
+The definitive historical study of the background in Soviet policy of the decision to authorize the Korean attack has yet to be made, and this is not the place to make it.
 But it is clear that among the various considerations which motivated Stalin in his decision to take this step, along with some that had no relation to our [US] behaviour (recent frustration in Europe, the Communist takeover in China, etc.), were several that represented direct reactions to moves of our own.
-This could be said with relation to our recent withdrawal of American forces from South Korea, the public statement that South Korea did not fall within the area of our vital strategic interest, and above all our recent decision to proceed at once with the negotiation of a separate peace treaty settlement with Japan, to which the Russians would not be a party, and to accompany that settlement with the indefinite retention of American garrisons and military facilities on Japanese soil."61
+This could be said with relation to our recent withdrawal of American forces from South Korea, the public statement that South Korea did not fall within the area of our vital strategic interest, and above all our recent decison to proceed at once with the negotiation of a separate peace treaty settlement with Japan, to which the Russians would not be a party, and to accompany that settlement with the indefinite retention of American garrisons and military facilities on Japanese soil.

-To be sure, there can be no denying that the international environment in East Asia at that time typically reviewed by Kennan above, probably influenced Stalin's decision-making a great deal.
-In addition, we must also note the following view advanced by Adam B. Ulam, a distinguished researcher on Soviet foreign policy.
-According to him, Stalin apparently thought the US, under its current Asian policy, had abandoned continental Asia, that the poorly equipped and little trained forces of the Republic of Korea would be wiped out in a single operation, that an adventurous attempt under these circumstances would mean little risk to the Soviet Union, that a war in

-Korea would cause the Chinese to agree to the Soviets' postponement of the evacuation of Port Arthur and that an expanded American presence in Japan would inevitably lead to virtual military control of Manchuria.
+There can be no denying that the international environment in East Asia reviewed by Kennan above must have had a great deal of influence on Stalin's decision-making.
+In addition, we must also note the view advanced by Adam B. Ulam, a distinguished researcher on Soviet foreign policy.
+According to him, Stalin apparently thought the US, under its current Asian policy, had abandoned continental Asia, that the poorly equipped and illtrained forces of the Republic of Korea would be wiped out in a single operation, that an adventurous attempt under these circumstances would mean little risk to the Soviet Union, that a war in Korea would cause the Chinese to agree to the Soviets' postponement of the evacuation of Port Arthur and that an expanded American presence in Japan would inevitably lead to virtual military control of Manchuria.
 Ulam points out these and other factors as logically conceivable reasons.
-62

-Our hypothesis presented in this section still needs corroboration.
+The hypothesis we presented in this section still needs corroboration.
 For this purpose, it is necessary to consider what China today thinks of the Korean War, in which it participated at a tremendous cost.